tavmem/buddy/README.md

 Why does the code compile on a 32-bit Linux, but not run?

 Again, I think that is has to do with file a/b.c.
-Arthur's version of the buddy memory allocation system was tuned to Solaris on Sun workstattions.
-It would need to be rewritten to work with Linux on Intel processors.
+Both versions of the code in a/b.c are tuned for Solaris on Sun workstattions.
+The code neeeds modification to work with Linux on Intel processors.

 -------------------------------------------------------------------------